How to Select Sealants & Caulk

-Prep work: make sure that both of the surfaces are clean and dry.
-Peel or scrape away every bit of the old sealant and wipe down the mating surfaces with acetone or Life-Calk Solvent and Cleaner.
+Prep work: Make sure that both of the surfaces are clean and dry.
+Peel or scrape away every bit of the old sealant and wipe down the mating surfaces with acetone.

-Snug the fasteners and don’t over-tighten them: pull the two mating surfaces together so they’re both bedded in the sealant, and the caulk squeezes out evenly.
+Snug the fasteners and don’t over-tighten them: Pull the two mating surfaces together so they’re both bedded in the sealant, and the caulk squeezes out evenly.
 Then leave the components alone until the sealant cures.
-You can then remove the excess by slicing it off with your razor blade or utility knife.
-If you over-tighten everything, so most of the sealant ends up on your cleanup rag, and not in the joint, your assembly will leak.
+Tightening hardware fasteners to the point where most of the sealant ends up on your cleanup rag may result in a leak.